gammaswap/v1-core/README.md

 Interfaces support solidity version 0.8.0 and up.

 GammaPool.sol, GammaPoolERC4626, and GammaSwapLibrary.sol support solidity version 0.8.13 and up due to [abi.encodecall bug](https://soliditylang.org/blog/2022/03/16/encodecall-bug/).

+## Publishing NPM Packages

+Commits to main branch trigger an npm package publishing event

+To avoid publishing a package, add 'skip publish' to the comment section of a commit to the main branch (e.g. when merging a pull request)